payal-kanani/electricity-generation-europe-2010-2022/README.md

 - Provide insights into the shift from fossil fuels to renewable sources.
 - predict when will renewables surpass non-renewables in Europe
 - Predict electricity production for a given country, month, and energy source.
-- Group countries by energy behaviour using unsupervised learning.

 ## Hypotheses and Validation
 - Renewable energy production has increased significantly in Europe since 2010.